Fix: Trigger.dev Not Working — Tasks Not Running, Runs Failing, or Dev Server Not Connecting

 Changes to task code aren’t reflected — restart npx trigger.dev dev after modifying trigger.config.ts.
 For task file changes, the dev server should hot-reload, but if it doesn’t, restart it.
 In production, you must run npx trigger.dev deploy to push changes.

-For related background job issues, see Fix: Inngest Not Working and Fix: Wrangler Not Working.
+For related background job and serverless issues, see Fix: Inngest Not Working, Fix: BullMQ Not Working, Fix: AWS Lambda Timeout, and Fix: Temporal Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.